MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-text.md

 **Text**( *AnyValue* )

 * *AnyValue* - Required.
-Value to converted to a text representation.
+Value to convert to a text representation.
 A default format is used.

 ## Examples
 The user running these formulas is located in the United States and has selected English as their language.
 The **Language** function is returning "en-US".